kotlinguistics/IPA-Transcribers/README.md

 Where possible, a rule-based approach has been taken.
 Otherwise, publically-available data and APIs have been used.
 Note that the orthography of some languages bear little or no resemblance to their intended pronunciation.
 This is called [Orthographic Depth](https://en.wikipedia.org/wiki/Orthographic_depth).

-Also note that **stress information has not been transcribed** in the rule-based transcribers, due to the far higher complexity of writing syllabifiers.
+Also note that **neither syllable nor stress information has been transcribed** in the rule-based transcribers, due to the far higher complexity of writing syllabifiers.

 The languages I aim to support, and their eligibility for rule-based transcribers: